G-funk: History and origins

-1988–1992: Beginnings
+1987–1991: Beginning

-Although it is a predominantly West Coast sound, one of the earliest examples of hip-hop making strong use of synths over funky samples is "The R"; the track was released in mid-1988 by New York duo Eric B. & Rakim.
-The origins of the style, however, are mainly attributed to Dr. Dre.
 Dr. Dre produced tracks by N.W.A such as "Dope Man" (1987) and "Gangsta Gangsta" (1988), both of which sampled the squealing synth solo from Ohio Players' "Funky Worm" that would later go on to be sampled many times by other artists, including Michigan duo MC Breed & DFC on their mid-1991 hit "Ain't No Future in Yo' Frontin'".
 This solo, moreover, provided the blueprint for G-funk's distinctive synth tone in later years.
 Dre also produced the D.O.C.'s "It's Funky Enough" and "The Formula" in 1989, the former being an early minor hit for the genre, reaching No. 12 on the Hot R&B/Hip-Hop Songs chart.
 Two years later, in 1991, N.W.A released another early example of the genre with their album Niggaz4Life; the album reached No. 1 on the Billboard 200, and No. 2 on Billboards Top R&B/Hip-Hop Albums.
 The same year, Ice Cube's diss track towards N.W.A, "No Vaseline", was made in the style.
 Dr. Dre, who produced No One Can Do It Better and Niggaz4Life, is often seen as the originator/creator of the G-funk sound.
 However, these claims have been disputed with Cold 187um (a member of Above the Law) claiming that he came up with the name and sound.